 When to use passives

-A mechanic is repairing my car at the moment.
+Sorry, a mechanic is repairing my car at the moment. (active)

-In the two sentences above, the second one is better, because it isn't really important who fixes the car (everyone knows it's probably a mechanic).
+In the two sentences above, the second one is better, because the topic of conversation is your car.
+It isn't really important who fixes the car (everyone knows it's probably a mechanic).

 Now test yourself with these continuous passives exercises.